tracespace/tracespace/README.md

 - [viewer.tracespace.io](http://viewer.tracespace.io) - A Gerber viewer that lets you inspect the individual layers as well as the board preview
 - [kitnic.it](https://kitnic.it) - An electronics project sharing site with links to easily buy the required parts
+- [OpenHardware.io](https://www.openhardware.io) - The place to share and discuss open source hardware.
+Enables authors to sell and manufacture their boards.

 ## example